jordanwa1947/FitLit/README.md

 # FitLit Activity Tracker
 #### Contibutors: [Jordan Whitten](https://github.com/jordanwa1947) & [Tanisha L. Davey](https://github.com/jordanwa1947/FitLit/commits?author=tanishalatoya)
 ## Abstract
 FitLit is an activity tracker that shows a user's individual activity/fitness data, along with that user's data in relation to a database of other user's fitness/data.
 A major focus of this project was creating classes and testing those classes via test driven development.
+The tech stack for this application includes: Javascript, Mocha, Chai, and Plottly.js.

 ## Screenshots of the App
  _The styling for some of the cards aren't completed, see "Issues/ Like to Have"_